ECPAT: SESTA/FOSTA and use of false data

 ECPAT-USA has been criticised for its lobbying for Stop Enabling Sex Traffickers Act, which has been described by Vox as a law intended to "curb online sex work" while allegedly making consensual sex work less safe.
 ECPAT-USA has claimed that at least 100,000 children in the U.S. are commercially sexually exploited, based on reports which used data from 1990 and which have been criticised by social scientists as inaccurate.
 The Washington Post claimed that the figure was "conjured out of thin air, based on old data from a largely discredited report."
 ECPAT-USA attempted to justify their use of the figure by citing a NISMART report that claimed that there are 1.7 million child runaway incidents each year, and that their figure was conservative, despite the report stating that only 1,700 of the 1.7 million children were engaged in the sex trade, and that more than three-quarters of children were away from home for less than a week, leaving only a very small window for sex trafficking.
 ECPAT-USA subsequently agreed "to stop using the figure".

 ECPAT-USA has responded to criticism against SESTA, describing legal sex workers as a "very small segment of society that enters sex work with their eyes wide open, and in the absence of coercion".
 However, since the law came into effect, sex workers have suffered increasing threats of violence, harassment and pimping.
-Online communities which provide support to sex workers, such as finding shelter or food, issuing warnings about potentially violent clients and providing know-your-rights training, were shut down, putting sex workers in danger.
+Online communities which provide support to sex workers, such as finding shelter or food, issuing warnings about potentially violent clients and providing rights training, were shut down, putting sex workers in danger.
 In the past, authorities have used such platforms to track traffickers, and fear that closing them has driven traffickers underground.